Cyncrovee/Unbox-EMC/README.md

 Unbox-EMC is an opinionated Emacs distribution, meant to provide a nice out-of-the-box experience, keeping the end-user setup minimal while still having the bells and whistles of most Emacs configs.

 ## Prerequisites:
-- Emacs 30.1 or later
+- Emacs 30.1 or later.
+A GUI version of Emacs is strongly recommended
 - The Git version control system.
 Git helps with installation/updating, and possibly other stuff.
 I’m not sure if it’s a hard requirement, but I would recommend it regardless

 ## Installation (Linux):